 Gilles Steinmann, Photo Editor, Neue Zürcher Zeitung, Switzerland

 Greg Hobson, Curator of Photographs, National Media Museum, UK

-Hannah Watson, Director, Trolley Books, UK
+Hannah Watson, Director, TJ Boulting Gallery and Trolley Books, UK

-Hideko Kataoka, Director of Photography at Newsweek, Japan
+Hideko Kataoka, Director of Photography, Newsweek, Japan

 Ihiro Hayami, Director, Tokyo Institute of Photography, Japan

 Ishida Tetsuro, Curator, Tokyo Metropolitan Museum of Photography, Japan